samuel-jimenez/GramEditor/docs/src/configuring-languages.md

 an installation of a specific version of a programming language compiler or/and interpreter, which can possibly include a full set of dependencies of a project.

-An example of what Tehanu considers a toolchain is a virtual environment in Python.
+An example of what Gram considers a toolchain is a virtual environment in Python.

-Not all languages in Tehanu support toolchain discovery and selection, but for those that do, you can specify the toolchain from a toolchain picker (via {#action toolchain::Select}).
+Not all languages in Gram support toolchain discovery and selection, but for those that do, you can specify the toolchain from a toolchain picker (via {#action toolchain::Select}).
 To learn more about toolchains, see [`toolchains`](./toolchains.md).